HITS-AIN/AINJuliaRegistry/README.md

 ### Remove package from registry

-Currently, this has to be done manually.
+Currently, this has to be done manually (see [note](https://github.com/GunnarFarneback/LocalRegistry.jl/blob/master/docs/delete_package.md)).
 Simply delete the directory in the present repository that holds the relevant contents.
 Also carefully remove the corresponding line from file `Registry.toml`.